destuar/Complete-CS-Degree/z_Obsidian Notes/QuickSort.md

-QuickSort is a highly efficient divide-and-conquer sorting algorithm that has become one of the most widely used sorting methods due to its excellent average-case performance, in-place operation, and elegant theoretical properties.
+QuickSort is a highly efficient [[Divide & Conquer Recurrence|divide-and-conquer]] sorting algorithm that has become one of the most widely used sorting methods due to its excellent average-case performance, in-place operation, and elegant theoretical properties.

 ## Basic Idea